| RCT2 Guideby Jazz

 should always go through the "advanced" sections.
 Although

 it is time consuming, some of the littlest objects matter most.
+Concluding Options: At the end of making your scenerio, make careful

 note of the final options.
 I always do "no money", for